Interested In Making Your Hormone Replacement Therapy Blast Off?

 Science agrees: Drinking more water = weight loss

 After years of every weight-loss idea, from low-fat to zero-carbs (and just about every diet in between) arguing over which approach is best, they all agreed on one thing: "drink more water."
 Now science has weighed in…and admits that water does help you lose weight.

 Researchers in Germany report that water consumption increases the rate at which people burn calories.
 Doctors at Berlin's Franz-Volhard Clinical Research Center tracked energy expenditures among seven men and seven women after drinking 17 ounces of water.
 The researchers found that the subjects' metabolic rates (the rate at which calories are burned) increased by 30% for both men and women.

-Here is the exciting thing to remember from this study: the researchers estimated that over the course of a year, a person who increases his water consumption by 1.5 liters a day would burn an extra 17,400 calories, resulting in a weight loss of five pounds.
-They noted that up to 40% of the increase in calorie burning is caused by the body’s attempt to heat the ingested water.
+Here is the exciting thing to remember from this study: the researchers estimated that throughout a year, a person who increases his water consumption by 1.5 liters a day would burn an extra 17,400 calories, resulting in a weight loss of five pounds.
+They noted that up to 40% of the increase in calorie burning is caused by the body's attempt to heat the ingested water.

-In another study conducted at Virginia Tech in Blacksburg, Virginia, researchers found that each over weight dieter who drank two large glasses of water before every meal lost approx. 2.26 KGs (5 pounds) of weight more than a group of over weight dieters who didn’t increase their water intake at all.
+In another study conducted at Virginia Tech in Blacksburg, Virginia, researchers found that each overweight dieter who drank two large glasses of water before every meal lost approx. 2.26 KGs (5 pounds) of weight more than a group of obese dieters who didn't increase their water intake at all.

 Try this simple test: grab a bottle of soda, a can of fruit punch, then add a bottle of water.
-Now ask yourself this question: “Which one of these is the healthiest choiceu”
+Now ask yourself this question: "Which one of these is the healthiest choice?"

 Drinking water will encourage you to choose healthier foods…and eat more of them!
 Researchers at the University of Oregon and Michigan State University conducted two studies examining the role of drinks on food choices.